oxsecurity/megalinter/docs/descriptors/csharp_csharpier.md

 Options:
   --check                      Check that files are formatted.
 Will not write any changes.
+  --loglevel <loglevel>        Specify the log level - Debug, Information (default), Warning, Error, None [default: Information]
   --no-cache                   Bypass the cache to determine if a file needs to be formatted.
+  --no-msbuild-check           Bypass the check to determine if a csproj files references a different version of CSharpier.MsBuild.
   --fast                       Skip comparing syntax tree of formatted file to original file to validate changes.
   --skip-write                 Skip writing changes.
 Generally used for testing to ensure csharpier doesn't throw any errors or cause syntax tree validation failures.
   --write-stdout               Write the results of formatting any files to stdout.